-Under the agreement, the management company will manage and operate the School for an annual fee to cover the indirect costs, as defined in the operating agreement, of the management company.
+Under the agreement, the management company will manage and operate the School for an annual fee to cover the indirect costs, as defined in the operating agreement.
 This cost is allocated on an equitable per student basis among all of the management company's schools and is payable monthly.